1. Who we are

 - Third-party service providers who need access to Personal Data to provide advertising and analytics services.
 For example, we use a third-party service for the collection and management of your Personal Data that enables us to deliver marketing communications about our Services and events to you.

-- Public entities and institutions (e.g. Gibraltar Financial Services Commission (e.g. transaction data which is routed via an agent ), Gibraltar Regulatory Authority (e.g. data protection breaches), Gibraltar Financial Intelligence Unit (e.g. Suspicious Activity Reports), Gibraltar Finance Centre (e.g. fiscal details, balances and interest for onwards transmission to relevant foreign tax authority), other financial authorities, including criminal prosecution authorities upon providing a legal or official obligation.
+- Public entities and institutions (e.g. Gibraltar Financial Services Commission (e.g. transaction data which is routed via an agent ), Gibraltar Regulatory Authority (e.g. data protection breaches), Gibraltar Financial Intelligence Unit (e.g. Suspicious Transactions Reports), Gibraltar Finance Centre (e.g. fiscal details, balances and interest for onwards transmission to relevant foreign tax authority), Hong Kong Joint Financial Intelligence Unit (e.g., Suspicious Transactions Reports identified by Bullish staff in Hong Kong), other financial authorities, including criminal prosecution authorities upon providing a legal or official obligation.

 - Other credit and financial service institutions or comparable institutions to which we transfer your personal data in order to process payments you have authorised and/or to carry out a business relationship with you (depending on the contract, e.g., correspondent banks, custodian banks, brokers, stock exchanges, information offices).

 - We may also share your details with people or companies if there’s a corporate restructure, merger, acquisition or takeover.

 - Other recipients of data can be any person for which you have given us your consent to transfer data.

 - Our corporate affiliates in the Bullish Group, when necessary to complete the processing activities described above.